Get up to $4,190

 Homeowners are responsible for clarifying that their house and

-planned improvements are eligible for Ontario Home Energy
+planned improvements are eligible for government

-grants before undertaking any upgrade work
+grants and rebates before undertaking any upgrade work

 and related expenses.